jmcampbell2/RepData_PeerAssessment2/README.md

 ---
 # Reproducible Research Peer Assessment 2

 This repository contains the files for the Reproducible Research Peer Assessment 2 project.
+The project submission has also been published via RPubs at: [RPubs page](http://rpubs.com/jmcampbell2/ReproducibleResearchProj2)

 The assignment is outlined as follows:

 ## Introduction